 1. General Reasons for Lack of Evidence of Adult Protective Service Agencies Addressing MLM-Related Claims

-As with the elder financial exploitation statutes—and with the same caveats about the scale of this type of claim—there is limited legal academic evidence that APS agencies are addressing usury MLM behavior for senior citizens.
+As with the elder financial exploitation statutes—and with the same caveats about the scale of this type of claim—there is limited legal academic evidence that APS agencies are addressing usurious MLM behavior for senior citizens.
 Much of the reasoning for this lack of legal commentary on or evidence of APS agency action on MLMs is the same as the logic addressed in Section D above.
 APS agency investigations and law enforcement/prosecutorial investigations are both governed by the same state-level adult protective acts, with the same issues of unclear consent for MLM participants and unclear fit of MLM losses within financial exploitation statutes.
-Underreporting issues for all forms of elder abuse is still an issue, and the same additional higher than average underreporting of elder financial exploitation underreporting exists for APS involvement.
+Underreporting issues for all forms of elder abuse is still an issue, and the same additional higher-than-average underreporting of elder financial exploitation underreporting exists for APS involvement.
 As with criminal and civil cases, these broader reporting issues reduce evidence of APS agency interaction with MLM-involved senior financial exploitation situations.

 2. Data Source Limitations on Evidence of Adult Protective Service Agencies Addressing MLM-Related Claims